Holmgang

-The name holmgang (literally "holm-going") may derive from the combatants' dueling on a small island, or holm, as they do in the saga of Egill Skallagrímsson.
+The name holmgang (literally "holm-going") may derive from the combatants' dueling on a small island, or holm, as they do in the saga of Egill Skallagrímsson, alternatively figuratively in reference to an arena.

 At least in theory, anyone offended could challenge the other party to holmgang regardless of their differences in social status.
 This could be a matter of honor, ownership or property, demand of restitution or debt, legal disagreement or intention to help a wife or relative or avenge a friend.

 Holmgangs were fought 3–7 days after the challenge.
 If the person challenged did not turn up for the holmgang, the other man was considered just in his challenge.
 If the offended party did not turn up for the holmgang, they were deemed niðingr, and could have been sentenced to outlawry.
 In effect, if someone was unwilling or unable to defend their claim, they had no honor.
 Sometimes a capable warrior volunteered to fight in the place of a clearly outclassed friend.

-History

-The Swedish Hednalagen, or Pagan law, a fragment from a 13th-century document from Västergötland, Sweden, stipulates the conditions for a holmgang:
+The 13th-century Västgötalagen (Westrogothic law), is a fragment from an unknown late Viking Age law document from Västergötland, Sweden, which stipulates the conditions for a type of judicial duel, either referring to holmgang or einvigi (trial by combat):

-Exact rules varied from place to place and changed over time, but before each challenge the duelists agreed to the rules they used.
-The duel was fought either on a pre-specified plot or on a traditional place which was regularly used for this purpose.
+Exact rules varied from place to place and changed over time, but before each challenge the duelists agreed on the rules.
+The duel was fought either on a pre-specified plot or at a traditional place which was regularly used for this purpose.
 The challenger recited the rules, traditional or those agreed upon, before the duel.
 Rules determined the allowed weapons, who was eligible to strike first, what constituted a defeat or forfeiture, and what the winner received; in Norway, the winner could claim everything the loser owned.
 Egils saga Skallagrímssonar 1975 (as cited in the Viking Lady Answer Page) recounted:

 How many times the challenged actually gave in beforehand is unrecorded.

 First holmgangs probably ended on the death or incapacitation of one combatant.
 Killing an opponent did not constitute a murder and therefore did not lead to outlawry or payment of weregeld.
-Later rules turned holmgang into a more ritualistic direction.
+Later rules moved holmgang in a more ritualistic direction.